buildpacks/rfcs/text/0000-execution-environments.md

 [unresolved-questions]: #unresolved-questions

 - "env" is overloaded as a word since we also use it for environment variables.
 Is there a better word here?
 - Should there be builders that are specific to an execution environment?
+What about `include` or `exclude`?
 - Should the execution environments be an enum or flexible as a string?
   - enums will help encourage standardization across buildpacks and platforms.
   - strings can help account for use cases we haven't thought of yet.